-Overall, the results from August 2022 sampling event showed a notable decrease in concentrations in on-Airport wells.
-Levels have decreased such that only PFOS concentrations detected in 1 of the 10 on-Airport monitoring wells (JH-1.5) are now above the current RSL (as defined above).
+Overall, the results from August 2022 sampling event showed a notable decrease in concentrations in on-airfield wells.
+Levels have decreased such that only PFOS concentrations detected in 1 of the 10 on-airfield monitoring wells (JH-1.5) are now above the current RSL (as defined above).
 PFOA detected concentrations in all 10 wells were not above its current RSL.

-Feasibility Study for Design of Potential On-Airport Remediation System.
-Engineering data has been and will continue to be collected from the Airport's wells to complete the process of identifying and designing the best groundwater remediation approach for the Airport.
-The Airport's goal for remediation is to clean the groundwater environment itself to acceptable standards, regardless of whether all affected downgradient water wells have received filter systems.
-Initial engineering data collection involved sampling Airport monitoring wells and conducting slug tests.
-The feasibility study will identify any future data collection needs and the data will be modeled.
-The expected outcome of this feasibility study will be a recommendation on the most appropriate and cost-effective remediation system for this Airport.
+7.2 Feasibility Study for Design of Potential On-Airport Remediation System.

+Engineering data has been and will continue to be collected from on-airfield wells to complete the process of identifying and designing the best groundwater remediation approach for this airport.
+The Airport's goal for remediation is to clean the groundwater environment itself to acceptable standards, regardless of whether all affected downgradient water wells have received filter systems.10 Initial engineering data collection involved sampling airfield monitoring wells and conducting slug tests.11 The feasibility study will identify any future data collection needs and the data will be modeled.
+The expected outcome of this feasibility study will be a recommendation on the most appropriate and cost-effective remediation system for the Jackson Hole Airport.
 The feasibility study will be completed when remediation standards have been published by EPA, and thus when the goals of remediation have been established.